0.0

 00.0 ℃

-Today's UV index in Murcia, Spain will be up to 2.2, indicating a low level of sun exposure for the average person.
+Today's UV index in Murcia, Spain will be up to 6.4, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 Murcia, Spain has a high UV index, particularly in the summer months.
 It often reaches extreme levels, so it's significantly higher than the global average.